Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Warriors Insights & Trends

-- The Warriors have gone 6-4 in their past 10 games, with a 5-5 record against the spread in that span.

-- The Warriors have hit the over in four of their last 10 games.
+- The Warriors are 5-5 against the spread and 7-3 overall in their last 10 games.

 New to BetMGM Sportsbook?
 We've got a great offer for new users!
 Be sure to use our link to get this fantastic first-time player promotion.